osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 (such as [HTCondor-CE View service](https://opensciencegrid.github.io/docs/compute-element/install-htcondor-ce/#install-and-run-the-htcondor-ce-view)) must be temporarily stopped before running `certbot`.
 In addition, port 80 must be open to the world while `certbot` is running.
-If this is a problem, see the [alternate renewal methods](#alternate-renewal-methods) section below.
+If this does not work for your host, see the [alternate renewal methods](#alternate-renewal-methods) section below.
 Let's Encrypt host certs expire every three months so it is important to set up automated renewal.

-EL7 and Newer
+Enterprise Linux 7+
 -------------
-This section contains instructions for EL7 and newer systems, using systemd timers and `certbot` from an RPM.
+This section contains instructions for Enterprise Linux 7 and newer operating systems, using systemd timers and `certbot` from an RPM.

 ### Installation and Obtaining the Initial Certificate